Concepts

 | Install the Kubernetes service with a default configuration | I | RA |

-| Kubernetes service configuration | C | RA |
+| Configure the Kubernetes service | C | RA |

-| Configure the underlying network of the Kubernetes service | I | RA |
+| Configure the base network of the Kubernetes service | I | RA |

 | Deploy the initial identity and access configuration | C | RA |